 Court Records are public records and available to anyone.
 They include a court case file that includes a court docket and any documents filed in your case.
 You are able to access your court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court in the county where the case was filed.

 Each state maintains a record of their state citizen’s criminal past.
 These online databases are linked together and you can track criminal convictions from any other state.
 You can go to county courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and if it was in a different state entirely, you might have to pay a fee for a more intensive search.
+You must know which county the crime occurred in, and if it was in a different state entirely, you might have to pay a fee for a more intensive search.

 A search of someone’s criminal history you will be able to find out if someone has been arrested, charged, or convicted for any crimes, which can include: